Table of Contents

 The White Ladye 250 produces the plunky but targeted tone that is long been normal for Old Time and folk music.
 This banjo options an accurate reproduction of the basic three-piece Whyte Ladye tone ring, mated with a half-inch maple rim for optimum air chamber volume.

-The maple neck has a classic heel design, a Fairbanks-style headstock form, GT Master planetary tuners.
+The maple neck has a classic heel design, a Fairbanks-style headstock form, and GT Master planetary tuners.
 Stylized cloud inlays adorn the bound ebony fretboard that terminates in a frailing scoop.

 The Gold Tone WL-250 Whyte Laydie is an old-style open-back banjo with a built-in frailing scoop on the fingerboard, and naturally, it uses the three-piece White Laydie tone ring.
 It’s tastefully adorned, with a gloss finish over darkish stained maple, and cloud inlays seem on the ebony fingerboard.

 The eleven-inch pot carries a Remo Renaissance head, a No-Knot tailpiece, and twin coordinator rods for a solid neck match and straightforward adjustments.
-A whole professional set up on the Gold Tone Factory in Florida helps to make the WL-250 Gold Tone’s hottest open-back banjo ever.
+A whole professional setup on the Gold Tone Factory in Florida helps to make the WL-250 Gold Tone’s hottest open-back banjo ever.

 Wl-250 Features embrace ebony fingerboard, cloud position markers, Straight Line tailpiece, reversible two means truss rod, body and neck binding, maple neck, and double coordinator rods completed in a wealthy mahogany lacquer.
 Options embrace zero glide, capo spikes, and hard arched top case.